 Do I recommend Myki Password Manager?

-Myki is pretty solid on paper and honestly speaking, could be a game-changing app, especially for individual users.
+The free version of Myki is pretty solid on paper and honestly speaking, could be a game-changing app, especially for individual users.
 It can be the first line of security defense against hacks, breaches of data.
 However, poor execution on the product makes it hard to justify paying for the tool.
 Especially when tools like 1Password, Keepass, Sticky Password, Bitwarden, and Zoho Vault a lot more for secure password managers.

-The software is loaded with features, but most of these functions are mediocre or buggy leaving it with limited competency.
+The free password manager software is loaded with features, but most of these functions are mediocre or buggy leaving it with limited competency.
 In fact, you can easily find a free password manager and even open-source software that offer a lot of the same benefits.

 So, it would be better if the developers rectify the nuisances and bring an improved version of the app in the next update.

 But as for now, I don’t recommend this product.